alex-piccione/learning.Docker/README.md

 docker container run -d --name test_web -p 8006:8005 alessandropiccione/test-webapp:3
 ``

 dockerhub is the default if we don't pass a URL registry.

+To run a bash console in a container:
+``
+docker container run -it --name test_web alessandropiccione/test-webapp:3 /bin/bash
+``

 ### Pass variables to the container
 ``--env``, ``--env-file``